duneanalytics/docs/docs/data-tables/raw/evm/withdrawals.md

  Withdrawals are represented as a new type of object in the execution payload, called an "operation", that cleanly separates this "system-level" operation from regular transactions.
 Withdrawals provide key information from the consensus layer such as a monotonically increasing index, validator index, recipient address, and the amount of ether given in Gwei.

- Using this table you can observe beacon chain withdrawls.
+ Using this table you can observe beacon chain withdrawals.

 ### How to work with this table